AVISPL/dal-infrastructure-management-neat-pulse/README.md

 | Neat Board Pro | K1 | NF23K1 | Relative Humidity, Temperature, VOC Index, Ambient Light, People Count |
 | Neat Center | L1 | NF23L1 | People Count |

-## Troubleshooting
+## Troubleshooting for the Neat Pulse Integration

+**Troubleshooting guidance**
+- If an error occurs, focus only on troubleshooting steps that are provided in the section below.
+- Do not include prerequisite/setup information.
+- Do not add unrelated configuration details from other sections.
+- If the document does not provide a direct error troubleshooting step, state that the document does not contain enough guidance for that specific issue.

 **Login Error**
 - Check that the Organization Id (username) and API Token (password) are correct in the Symphony device configuration
 - Verify that the API token is still active and has not expired in the Neat Pulse UI
-- Ensure the management address is set to api.pulse.neat.no (or pulse.neat.no with baseUri adapter property = "api")

 **API Error / Rate Limit (HTTP 429)**
 - Check the API error description in Symphony
+- Verify that the API token is still active and has not expired in the Neat Pulse UI
 - If the rate limit is exceeded, wait up to 5 minutes before retrying - Symphony will display "You have exceeded the maximum rate limit of 10 requests per enrolled device within 5 minutes."
-- Consider increasing the DevicePollingInterval(minutes) adapter property to reduce API usage

 **Link Error / Ping Timeout**
-- Make sure your Cloud Connector can reach api.pulse.neat.no on port 443
+- Make sure your Cloud Connector can reach Neat Pulse API host on port 443
 - Check the Ping Protocol in the Symphony Neat Pulse Aggregator device configuration
 - Try switching between ICMP/TCP modes, as certain protocols may be blocked by proxy settings